-From smooth curves to modern angles, Pella of Decatur offers you a seemingly unending amount of design possibilities to fashion a personalized look.
-Specialty window styles add uniqueness and sophistication to your home.
+From smooth curves to modern angles, Pella of Decatur gives you an almost unending amount of design possibilities to fashion a personalized look.
+Specialty window styles add distinctiveness and sophistication to your vision.
 And, they feature distinctive hardware inspired by fine homes everywhere.

-Specialty windows in the Pella® Architect Series® ReserveTM line are offered in a variety of exterior colors and wood finishes with various grille patterns for Decatur-area homeowners.
+Specialty windows in the Pella® Architect Series® ReserveTM line are available in a number of exterior colors and wood finishes with various grille patterns for Decatur-area homeowners.

 Specialty Casement Windows